The 5 Biggest Innovations in Facility Management Technology

 When it comes to the maintenance of your facility, recent technological advancements have made great strides.
 With that, it is important to keep an eye on the emerging technologies that will make the biggest impact in facility operations.
-Here are the 5 biggest innovations in facility management technology we've seen this year (plus a free r on more technology trends!).
+Here are the 5 biggest innovations in facility management technology we’ve seen this year (plus a free report on more technology trends!).

 1. BIM for Facility Management

 Building Information Modeling (BIM) is a tool used by contractors and architects to develop and scale virtual models of building projects.
 BIM gives building owners and operators a complete visual model of their facility prior to construction.

 While BIM is not a new technology, it is just starting to become a commonplace in facility management.
 Facility operators are realizing the power of these tools for project deliver and data accessibility.
 When integrated with existing work order programs or facility maintenance software, facility teams realize an improved ability to retrieve O&M manuals, floor plans and asset information.

 While still in its infancy, companies are recognizing the opportunity to improve collaboration and communication between building teams through this visual modeling.